etc1290/Stembase/log.md

 		-- finished
 	2. Fix the bug that mntload return value always lost one element -- finished
+	3. Fix the bug that mntgroupload fire when renaming -- finished
 ---
 	## 2023.06.06		version 0.7.1.4
 	-- Clear wasted codes